onera/Flocon/step/README.md

 plt.plot(t, z, t, y)
 plt.show()
 ```
 If you attempt to make a simulation which name already exists in the database, the simulation outputs are returned.
-To get both input and output data, use `step.get_openloop_simulation(name)`.
+To get both input (noise included) and output data, use `step.get_openloop_simulation(name)`.

 *Remark: For an experiment to be reproducible, you can fix the seed of the random noise generator by providing it `step.simulate_openloop('OL',u, seed=<user_seed>)`.*